clearlydefined/clearlydefined/docs/curation-guidelines.md

 ### Source component discovered licenses
 To evaluate the discovered licenses for a source component, use the following steps:

-1. Identify all files in the repository labeled as `NOASSERTION`
+1. Identify all files in the repository labeled as `NOASSERTION` or with an SPDX expression containing `AND` or `OR`.
-2. Review each `NOASSERTION` labeled file to determine whether there is an SPDX-identified license.
+2. Review each such file to determine whether there is an SPDX-identified license.
 There are three cases:
     1. If there are SPDX-identified license(s) in the file, use the SPDX license expression to capture those licenses.
     2. If there is no license in the file, code `NONE`.
-    3. If there is a license, but that license does not have an SPDX identifier leave the code as `NOASSERTION`.
+    3. If there is a license but that license does not have an SPDX identifier, code as `OTHER`.

-[//]: # (TODO: once tooling has caught up replace "leave the code as `NOASSERTION`" with "code as `OTHER`")

 ## Package components
 Although a package component can have a different license than the underlying source used to create that package, most license obligations from the source flow through to the package.
 Thus, package definitions data must incorporate the definition data from the source.